co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 ## Window management

-To overcome Openbox's strange default workflow, I have implement a mix of efficient [vim-based keybinds](https://www.maketecheasier.com/cheatsheet/vim-keyboard-shortcuts/) to make window management easier.
+To overcome Openbox's strange default workflow, I have implemented a mix of efficient [vim-based keybinds](https://www.maketecheasier.com/cheatsheet/vim-keyboard-shortcuts/) to make window management easier.
 I have all of the window placement, resizing, and movement that I could want from most tiling window managers but at a minimal level, thus removing any unnecessary features.
 Most of this window management is achieved using [wmutils](https://github.com/wmutils/core) in correspondence with [sxhkd](https://github.com/baskerville/sxhkd).
 One thing to note is that due to my limited (14 inches) screen real estate, I rarely ever have more than 2 or 3 windows on my screen.
 A lot of my window management workflow and keybind choices revolve around this condition.

 #### Workspaces